imkzh/WechatScreenshotHelper/README.md

     cd /path/to/store/the/code
     git clone https://github.com/imkzh/WechatScreenshotHelper

-### [optional]Step 2.2 Try It First

-You can `try` WechatScreenshotHelper first, before making any modification to the system, you don't need any special permission to try WechatScreenshotHelper backend.

-    cd WechatScreenshotHelper
-    python3 ./backend.py try

 ### Step 2.2 Install It

-When you finally decided to install WechatScreenshotHelper, `enable` the backend with:
+When you finally decided to install WechatScreenshotHelper, `install` the backend with:

     cd WechatScreenshotHelper
-    sudo python3 ./backend.py enable
+    sudo python3 ./config.py install

 (After enabling the backend, it will automatically start with system.)